NeurIT: Pushing the Limit of Neural Inertial Tracking for Indoor Robotic IoT: Design

 \subsection{Data Preparation}

-IMU coordinate frame, which changes all the time, reports the raw IMU data.
+The IMU coordinate frame, which constantly changes, reports the raw IMU data.
 The Earth coordinate frame, on the other hand, defines the moving trajectory.
-To resolve this discrepancy, coordinate transformation is required.
-A common practice in neural inertial tracking~\cite{yan2019ronin} is to transform both the raw IMU data and the ground truth into the same coordinate frame, which is called the navigation frame.
+To resolve this discrepancy, a coordinate transformation is required.
+A common practice in neural inertial tracking is to transform the raw IMU data and the ground truth into the same coordinate frame called the navigation frame~\cite{yan2019ronin}.
 We use the same coordinate frame transformation as RONIN \cite{yan2019ronin} in \sysname, which uses a \textit{heading-agnostic coordinate frame} (Earth coordinate frame) to represent the IMU data.